labordynamicsinstitute/ldilab-manual/11-05-preparing-to-run-code.md

 :::{tab-item} Github Codespaces (CS)

 All actions in Github Codespaces (CS for short) will be performed in Visual Studio Code (VSC): the left pane for file and Git actions, in the Terminal, or in the text editor.
 To connect to CS, see [instructions to come].
 It is assumed that you will run this from your laptop, but it can be run from any internet-connected computer.
 The particular template you use for CS already has the  [Bash setup](setup-bash) done for you.
+However, you need to have followed the [CS setup instructions](computing-using-cs).

 - [ ] Access [Github Codespaces](https://github.com/codespaces), see [appendix](computing-using-cs) for more details.
 - [ ] Use the Terminal built into VSC (`Menu` -> `Terminal` -> `New Terminal` ).
 By default, the Terminal should run a `bash` shell.
 - [ ] Populate CS with the Bitbucket repo (yes, this is a bit weird)
   - Use the LDI short-cut command
     ```bash
-    aeagit 123
+    aeagit 123 http
     ```
     to clone the Bitbucket repository for `aearep-123` onto CS (this executed `git clone (URL)/aearep-123` behind the scenes).
     - If this is the first repository you run on this CS instance, you may need to configure authentication.
 Follow the instructions from the `aeagit` command.